What I do

 Today, everything a brand creates is considered content.
-Which is why it’s important to take into account the everything as a whole from the website navigation, taxonomy, and site architecture as it relates to all of the content that is being produced by a brand.
+Which is why it’s important to take into account everything as a whole from the website navigation, anchor text, site taxonomy, and architecture as it communicates to search engines what topics the site is an authority on.
+Product mangers are adept at building things that delight customers but without applying SEO components, search engine’s won’t understand the content or its relevance in search.

 A quick note about what I don’t do

 Once upon a time, back in my agency days, I managed a PPC account.
 However, as I’ve progressed in my career, I chose to develop a deeper expertise in SEO.
-I don’t do: PPC, display ads, retargeting, paid influencers, paid content, paid social media ads.
+I don’t do: PPC, display ads, retargeting, or paid social media ads.

 I also do not offer link building services.

-I take on a few clients per month for ongoing, consulting work where I help focus on the metrics that matter to your business helping you navigate the online industry.
+As your SEO advisor, I help your teams focus on the metrics that matter to your business and help you navigate the online industry.
 This is a great option for agencies looking to outsource specialized, tactical SEO projects or a business needing expertise in a specific area such as content writing rooted in SEO best practices or SEO product management.

 A typical timeframe is 3-6 months where I provide ongoing support for these areas…